 Not sure where to start?
 You may already have staff members, volunteers, or donors who play video games and would be interested in participating.

 Tap into your network first.
 Then, expand your circle and reach out to local gamers and gaming groups on platforms like Facebook, Twitter, or Reddit.
 You may even want to reach out to your local college or university to find gamers who want to be part of the event.

-During the recruitment process, ask each candidate about their experience with live streaming gaming and how familiar they are with your nonprofit in particular.
+During the recruitment process, ask each candidate about their experience with live-stream gaming and how familiar they are with your nonprofit in particular.
 In this way, you are able to find those best suited to help you produce a great event (and those who share your values).

 Set clear fundraising goals

-As you continue planning your event, make sure you and your team set a clear fundraising goal.
+As you continue planning your event, ensure you and your team set a clear fundraising goal.
 How much money do you want to raise for your cause?